Building Simple Conditions

 and

-is similar to using the custom alert creator and having multiple enabled conditions using the same step number.
+is similar to using the custom alert creator and having multiple enabled conditions using the same step number.- current low price is higher than the high price two bars ago

 - previous closing price is higher than the high price two bars ago